 Keep Learning and Get Support

 Learning how to know if your child has autism starts by educating yourself.
 The next step is to get the right support system in place.
+There are loads of engaging resources and activities available online.

 Find doctors you trust and respect.
 Search for communities of other parents who have autistic children and learn from them.